jluisgarcia/flexbox-responsive-navigation-bar/README.md

 ## Code

 Simply, open *v-menu.html* or *h-menu.html* on your favourite browser and test it right away.
-When you download the zip file, these are the files to look for:
+When you download the zip package, these are the files to look for:

 ### Vertical menu bar